saelsa/color-utils/README.md

 # color-utils

-A simple utility library for formatting numbers and dates in JavaScript.
+A simple utility library for working with colors in javascript.

 ## Installation